enomlap/wind-rose/README.md

 This is just my excrice when I am learning clojure.

-For example, given data is(here first line is the image title):
+For example, given data is "ed.dat", here first line is the image title:
 -----------------------------------------------------------------------------
 Wind Rose Of here!
 30